Anurag1742/Image-Gallery-/README.md

-# Image-Gallery-
-Responsive Image Gallery built with HTML, CSS, and JavaScript.
-Features a dynamic grid layout, smooth hover effects, lightbox view with next/prev navigation, and category filters.
-Fully responsive design ensures great viewing on all devices.
-Perfect for showcasing photos or learning front-end basics.
+🌟 A modern, responsive Image Gallery built with HTML, CSS, and JavaScript.
+Features smooth hover effects, lightbox view with next/prev navigation, and category filters.
+Fully responsive design for all devices.
+Perfect for showcasing photos or learning elegant front-end techniques.